Khuirul-Huda/GlacierVotes/README.md

 # GlacierVotes
-GlacierVotes is a lightweight spigot plugin to give rewards for your votes.
+GlacierVotes is a lightweight spigot plugin to give rewards for your votes from minecraftpocket-servers.com. make sure your server stays on top of all the server list sites including the Minecraft PE/BE server list site
 ## About
 Glaciervotes are made for servers that usually use Geyser and are registered at minecraftpocket-servers.com (Minecraft PE voting sites)
+Just simple plugin.

 ## Why ?
 1. Tell the player when he hasn't voted
 2. Execute command on player join when someone votes for your server
 3. Simple Setup ( no additional port needed )
 4. Simple & fast

 ## How to use